Gustavo Mostoslavsky, M.D., Ph.D.

 Embryonic Stem Cells (ESC) are pluripotent undifferentiated cells capable of giving rise to cells from all three germ layers.
 This unique ability makes them ideal candidates to model early development allowing us to study the basic signaling mechanisms involved in stem cell fate determination.
 At the same time, manipulating ESC differentiation toward a specific developmental pathway holds a great promise for their use in regenerative medicine.
 One focus of our lab is differentiating mouse ESC into intestinal epithelial cells in order to understand the complex signaling pathways involved in intestinal commitment from endodermal progenitors and undifferentiated stem cells.

 Our lab has a major interest in the study of induced Pluripotent Stem cells or iPS cells and the development of tools for their generation and characterization.
-Recent pioneering work by the laboratory of Dr. Yamanaka showed that fibroblasts transduced with retroviral vectors expressing four transcription factors, Oct4, Klf4, Sox2 and cMyc can be reprogrammed to become pluripotent stem cells that appear almost indistinguishable from ESC.
+Pioneering work by the laboratory of Dr. Yamanaka showed that fibroblasts transduced with retroviral vectors expressing four transcription factors, Oct4, Klf4, Sox2 and cMyc can be reprogrammed to become pluripotent stem cells that appear almost indistinguishable from ESC.
 In contrast to ESC, iPS cells are genetically identical to the individual from whom they are derived, raising the prospect of utilizing iPS cells for autologous cell based therapies without risk of rejection.
-We have recently developed a single lentiviral vector, named pHAGE-STEMCCA, capable of generating iPS cells from post-natal fibroblasts with the highest efficiency reported to date.
-We aimed at using iPS cells in parallel to ESC for the study of intestinal lineage specification and their potential for regenerative medicine.
+We have previously developed a single lentiviral vector expressing a stem cell cassett, named STEMCCA, capable of generating iPS cells from post-natal fibroblasts and peripheral blood with very high efficiency that became the industry standard.
+We have also modified it to make it excisable and have used it to generate mouse and human iPS cells free of exogenous transgenes.
+We now aim at using iPS cells for disease modeling disease modeling and study their potential for regenerative medicine.

 To see additional publications by investigator click on any article and enter last name and initials in Query box.